Curriculum Vision and Intent

 Paper 3: Economic principles and issues

 What are the entry requirements?

-Economics combines well with almost any other subject; however, Mathematics, Government and Politics, Geography and History make particularly good combinations.
+Economics combines well with almost any other subject; however, mathematics, politics, Religious Studies, geography and history make particularly good combinations.

 Activities include participation in lectures at the London School of Economics (LSE), visits to the Bank of England Museum, and lunchtime and after school clubs focusing on current events and wider reading pertaining to economics.
 Links with economics can also be made through the school’s work experience placements, the model UN, and undertaking relevant research for the Extended Project Qualification (EPQ).